MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 - **Still required**: Can you use existing or new product functionality to do what the script does to achieve the same results?
 - **Improvement points**: Can you improve the script?
 For example, filter to the left of the pipeline, use [modern authentication](/azure/active-directory/authentication/concept-authentication-passwordless), or use the [PSScriptAnalyzer](/powershell/module/psscriptanalyzer) module.

 **Overall score**: Optionally, apply a scoring mechanism to each criteria to help you prioritize the upgrade order.
-This will mean giving each script an overall score based on the sum of each criteria score.
+This process involves giving each script an overall score based on the sum of each criteria score.
 For example, **importance** could be categorized as Critical, High, Medium and Low, and the criteria score would be selected from one of the following: Critical - 4, High - 3, Medium - 2, Low -1.

 ### Step 2: Update current scripts